(i) Which one of the following is the main cause of land degradation in Punjab?

 Ans: (d) Uttarakhand

-(v) In which of the following states is black soil found?
+(iii) In which of the following states black soil is predominantly found?

 (i) Name three states having black soil and the crop which is mainly grown in it.